 Nevertheless, the canal remains a national treasure, much used by cyclists, walkers and pleasure boats.
 We certainly appreciated its beauty as we wound our way through the green countryside under a canopy of trees.

-The account of this walk has been broken up into three sections:
+The account of this walk has been broken up into four sections:

 To see icons for each night’s accommodation on this map, press the full-screen symbol at the top right and then tick the accommodation icon box at the top left.
 Zoom in on a particular icon to see its precise location.
 These accommodation icons are also shown on all section maps.